transdigiware/blockchain/howto/ibp-console-join-network.md

 `Org1` needs to send you their organization MSP definition before you can add them to the channel.
 You need to be a member of the consortium hosted by the ordering service before can be added to the channel.
 In order to follow these steps you need to be the admin of the **peer organization**, meaning you have the peer organization admin identity in your Wallet:

 First, navigate to the **Organizations** tab.
 You can see the organizations available for export are listed under **Available organizations**.
-Click the **download** button inside the organization tile to download the JSON configuration file that represents the MSP of the peer organization.
+Click the **Export** button inside the organization tile to download the JSON configuration file that represents the MSP of the peer organization.

 Then, send this file to the consortium member that will create the channel in an out of band operation.